 For our picnic lunch (under the cherry blossoms???), we will explore one of the department store food halls and select lunch from a vast and beautiful array of prepared foods that Japanese workers and families rely upon in their fast-paced lives.

-A highlight of the day will be a tour of the Yayoi Kusama Museum, where we will be greeted by the director.
+We will visit the Yayoi Kusama Museum, where we will be greeted by the director.
 This recently-opened 5-story building designed by Kume Sekkei showcases a retrospective presentation of paintings, sculptures, and installations in a small neighborhood in Shinjuku.

 We’ll depart Tokyo and travel to Manazuru, a small town on the rugged coast of Sagami Bay, to spend the morning at the Hiroshi Sugimoto's recently completed Enoura Observatory, an art experience combining photography, sculpture, architecture, landscape.
 We will wander along a path of historic stones from remote corners of Japan, through an enigmatic stone gate, past a delicate wood and paper teahouse, into a rusted steel tunnel cantilevered over the sea, arriving at an amphitheater overlooking a cypress and optical glass stage melting into the horizon.

 In the afternoon, we’ll continue to Kyoto, to check into our hotel and have the evening on your own.

 We’ll spend the morning at the peaceful Daitoku-ji Monastery for an experience of the Way of Tea.
 We are planning to spend time with the abbot of Zuiho-in sub-temple, who is a tea master in the Omotesenke tradition, enjoy garden visits and have a Zen style shojin-ryori (Buddhist vegetarian) lunch.